ashokreddy1613/Interview/Monitoring.md

 ###  How can you create the extensions in Grafana
 o create an extension in Grafana, use the plugin development framework to build custom panels, data sources, or apps.
 Extensions are built using React/TypeScript and can optionally include backend logic in Go.
 They enhance Grafana's capabilities for custom visualizations and integrations.

-1) What is observability architecture?
-Can you explain it?- notAnswered
-2)
-3) What is the difference between observability and monitoring?
-4) When we have logs, why we need trace?

-what is prometheus, grafana, promrtheuis setup,  monitoring etc